Faculty of Information Technology

 Refer to the specific census and withdrawal dates for the semester(s) in which this unit is offered.

 This unit provides a foundation in the theoretical and practical principles of game design and game narrative structures in the games development process.
-Utilising the principles taught in this unit, students will be given the opportunity to consider innovative games design applications together with a narrative structure and implement the consequences of their decisions as working game prototypes.
+Utilising the principles taught in this unit, students will be given the opportunity to design innovative game applications and implement the consequences of their decisions as working game prototypes.

-The combination of theory and practice in this unit is geared to equip students with analytical skills to assess the future capabilities of the computer game industry both commercially and for wider research purposes.
-The unit provides knowledge and skills which students can apply within their game development projects in the third year studio project/s (FIT3039 and FIT3040) and across all subsequent units.
+The combination of theory and practice in this unit is geared to equip students with the skills to not only design innovative games, but also to critique existing games and importantly new game ideas.
+The studio environment will facilitate considerable peer interaction, in particular in the design, communication, and critique of new game ideas.
+The unit provides knowledge and skills, which students can apply within their game development projects in the third year studio project/s (FIT3039/3040) and across all subsequent units.

 Minimum total expected workload equals 12 hours per week comprising: